Nirmal Singh

 Last known affiliation: Zscaler Inc.

-Bio: Nirmal Singh is Director for the security research team at Zscaler ThreatLabZ located at Chandigarh, India.
-Nirmal has a Ph.D. in computer science and has been working in the threat research and analysis field for the past 14 years.
+Bio: Nirmal Singh is Senior Director for the security research team at Zscaler ThreatLabZ located at Chandigarh, India.
+Nirmal has a Ph.D. in computer science and has been working in the threat research and analysis field for the past 16 years.
 He oversees malware research, detection and innovation at Zscaler.
 Prior to Zscaler, he worked with Norman as a manager for the threat response team.

 Nirmal Singh 🗣 | Avinash Kumar 🗣 | Niraj Shivtarkar